nauvalrafli/react_hsitp_mapxus_public/README.md

      },
    });
    ```
-3. For more detailed information about how to implement please check in folder example
+3. For more detailed information about how to implement please check in folder ModuleApplication

 ## 📖 How to Use (Up to Version 0.1.12)